 Prescription and Over-the-Counter Treatments

-The first line of defense against hair loss often recommended by doctors is one that involves topical and/or oral medications.
+The first line of defense against hair loss often recommended by doctors involves topical and/or oral medications.

 Minoxidil